lucasgabmoreno/Hackintosh-MEDION-Akoya-E6418-CX-22953/README.md

 # Hackintosh - MEDION Akoya E6418 aka CX 22953
-This is a guide with detail of creating a laptop MEDION Akoya E6418 MD99620 (aka CX 22953) Hackintosh Mojave (Clover)
+This is a guide with detail of creating a laptop MEDION Akoya E6418 MD99620 (aka CX 22953) Hackintosh Mojave (UEFI Clover)

 Hardware | Model | Status | Changes
 ------------ | ------------- | --- | ---